vibhakamath23/TicTacToeRobot/README.md

 Next, make sure your Pico is connected through the MicroPico extension at the bottom of your VSCode terminal, and then run `XRP_MQTT.py` to connect to the server.
 A "Connection Successful!" message will print in terminal upon completion.

-Once this appears, MQTT Explorer can be used to publish integer messages to `topic/TicTacToePosition`, and the XRP should move to the appropriate orientation for each given position.
+Once this appears, MQTT Explorer or any other MQTT client can be used to publish integer messages to `topic/TicTacToePosition`, and the XRP should move to the appropriate orientation for each given position.
 This is all that needs to be run for this part.

 `XRP_MQTT.py` also contains publishing testing code within an included `If False` block.
 To troubleshoot any issues with publishing, change this to `If True` and edit as needed.